mdoklea/book-recommendation-service/README.md

 In more details the dependencies are in file `build.gradle`

-# Steps to build the service
+# Build the service

 1. Package application to an executable archive (jar or war file) by building it using the build command:
    `./gradlew build`

-# Steps to run the application
+# Run the application

 1. After you have build the application then run it by command:
    `./gradlew bootRun`